- Your Business

 If your child is grown up and financially secure, it may be worth 'skipping' a generation as income from capital gifted by grandparents or more remote relatives will usually be taxed as the child's, as will income distributions from a trust funded by such capital.

-There are several initial steps you can take to ensure that your loved ones would be taken care of, if something were to happen to you.
-Taking out adequate insurance cover, perhaps with life assurance written into trust for your spouse or children to ensure quick access to funds, would be one sensible measure.
-However, it is also important to make a Will.
-We also strongly recommend that you:
+Contingency planning could help to ensure that your family are financially secure if you died or were incapacitated.
+A first step might be to take out adequate insurance cover, perhaps with life assurance written into trust for your spouse or children to ensure quick access to funds.
+It is also important to make a Will.
+We also strongly recommend that you and your spouse:

-It is also useful to make sure that you tell your spouse, your parents, and your business partners where your Will and any related documents are kept.
-It is your choice whether to discuss with them the contents of the documents, but if you are passing on responsibility for managing your affairs, it might be advisable to talk matters through with them in advance.
+Remember to tell your spouse, your parents, and your business partners where your Will and any related documents are kept.
+It is your choice whether to discuss your affairs in detail, but if you are passing on responsibility for managing your affairs, it might be advisable to talk matters through with them.